 - And, just to get very random: The book On the Beach, by Nevil Shute, is purported to be the inspiration for the name.

 The titular character in this opera is the Egyptian pharaoh who reigned in the mid 1300s BCE and is said to be the father of monotheism.
 Akhenaten’s contribution to the world was to help it imagine a world without the plethora of gods ruling it, although some may argue that the monotheism he heralded is not necessarily an improvement.
 Regardless of where you fall on the topic of religion, Akhenaten, the father of Tutankhamun (Tut) and husband of Nefertiti, surely had a lasting impact on the world.
 And yes, Glass’ spelling of the name slightly [maddeningly] differs from that of the historical figure.
-While not featuring the current lead, the amazing countertenor Anthony Roth Costanzo, here is my favorite piece from Akhnaten, called “Hymn to the Sun.”
+Here is my favorite piece from Akhnaten, called “Hymn to the Sun,” although it does not feature the current lead (as of this writing), the amazing countertenor Anthony Roth Costanzo.

 - The trailer for the Met’s performance